idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/pronghorn.md

 A few examples here are the `GeneralFunctorFluidProps` which performs the evaluation of thermophysical properties of the FliBe salt from the `FluidProperties` and the thermal hydraulic variables that are being solved for (i.e., T_fluid, pressure, speed).
 Additionally, the characteristic length or the hydraulic diameter, porosity, and friction factors of flow regions in the model can also be defined here and used in the Action or FVKernels.

 !listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=FunctorMaterials

-## User Objects

-The [User Objects](https://mooseframework.inl.gov/moose/syntax/UserObjects/) are incorporated next where we define a few objects that will be used - namely the graphite solid properties, the stainless steel properties, and the geometry of the packed pebble bed.

-!listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=UserObjects

-## Finite Volume Boundary Conditions

-Since we explicitly defined the energy conservation equations in the `FVKernels` block, we need to add the corresponding [Finite Volume Boundary Conditions](https://mooseframework.inl.gov/moose/syntax/FVBCs/).
-Here we set a `FunctorThermalResistanceBC` to model the radial conduction and a `FVInfinitelyCylinderRadiativeBC` to model the radiation heat boundary condition from the solid to stagnant ambient air on the outside of the reactor vessel.
-Lastly a `FVPostprocessorDirichletBC` is implemented for the fluid energy conservation equation which sets an inlet boundary condition for the temperature of the fluid.

-!listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=FVBCs

 ## Postprocessors